 NOTE: If the cuff size indicator falls on a borderline between two size categories, pick either one and make sure to use the same cuff size for each measurement.

 An irregular heartbeat is defined as a heartbeat that varies from the average of all heartbeats during the blood pressure measurement.
 It is important that you are relaxed, remain still and do not talk during measurements.

-All A&D Medical/LifeSource blood pressure monitors will alert you to the presence of an irregular heartbeat, either on the monitor's screen or in the A&D Connect app.
+All A&D Medical/LifeSource blood pressure monitors will alert you to the presence of an irregular heartbeat, either on the monitor's screen or in the A&D Heart Track app.
 Please contact your physician if you see this symbol frequently.